SKA-ScienceDataProcessor/algorithm-reference-library/README.md

 documented (e.g. published), the implementation tends to diverge overtime, making this method of documentation less effective.

-The Crocodile algorithm reference library is designed to present imaging algorithms in a simple Python-based form.
+The Algorithm Reference Library is designed to present calibration and imaging algorithms in a simple Python-based form.
 This is so that the implemented functions can be seen and understood without resorting to interpreting source code shaped by real-world concerns such as